+Entry requirements

-Entry requirements Each university sets its own entry requirements so make sure your child is accessing courses based on their ability and potential.
+Each university sets its own entry requirements so make sure your child is accessing courses based on their ability and potential.
 Entry requirements provide a good indication of the difficulty of each degree course and so it is important to be realistic in what your child can access when moving into higher education.

 Remember, your child can only apply to a maximum of five universities through UCAS, so carefully note all the entry requirements for each university before applying to check whether your child is likely to meet these.
-Things to consider:

-- What are the minimum entry requirements? - Does the course require a grade in a particular subject? - Will the course accept BTECs or alternative qualifications to A Level? - Do they require a minimum Level of Maths or English? - Does the course require a portfolio or an interview prior to making an offer?
-Understanding university fees With university fees at almost £10,000 per year plus living costs on top, the prospect of committing to three or four years studying can seem as if the financial burden outweighs the benefits.
+- What are the minimum entry requirements? - Does the course require a grade in a particular subject? - Will the course accept BTECs, T Levels or alternative qualifications to A Level? - Do they require a minimum Level of Maths or English? - Does the course require a portfolio or an interview prior to making an offer?

+LOAN APPLICATIONS MUST BE MADE AT LEAST EIGHT WEEKS BEFORE THE COURSE BEGINS

+With university fees at almost £10,000 per year plus living costs on top, the prospect of committing to three or four years studying can seem as if the financial burden outweighs the benefits.
 But graduates earn more than school leavers and payback terms are linked to earnings (as explained later) so it can be a worthwhile investment.

+Loan applications

-Loan applications Loan applications are made to the country of home residence, not the destination university through Student Finance.
+Loan applications are made to the country of home residence, not the destination university through Student Finance.
 So, if your child lives in Scotland and is going to university in England, applications are made to Scotland.
 Student Finance is the organisation responsible for providing Tuition Fee Loans and Maintenance Loans to students at university.
 Applications must be made separately.

-Key terms:
+Tuition fee loan: the loan to cover the annual cost of the university degree

+Maintenance loan: the loan to cover cost of living such as accommodation, food, course materials.

+Understanding university fees

+Timing

-Tuition fee loan: the loan to cover the annual cost of the university degree Maintenance loan: the loan to cover cost of living such as accommodation, food, course materials.
-Timing Applications for student finance can be made prior to receiving results and confirming a university offer.
+Applications for student finance can be made prior to receiving results and confirming a university offer.
 So, once application to UCAS has been completed, your child can make a provisional application for student finance whilst waiting on results.
 Loan applications must be made at least eight weeks before the course commences, otherwise payment may be delayed: don't forget this covers both types of loan - tuition fees and maintenance loans.
 We recommend encouraging your child to apply early to ensure loans are processed on time.

+Tuition fees

-Tuition fees The tuition fees (up to £9,250 per annum) are paid via Student Finance direct to the university (once the place has been accepted) and parental earnings do not impact this.
-Maintenance loans The maintenance loan is influenced by parental earnings.
+The tuition fees (up to £9,250 per annum) are paid via Student Finance direct to the university (once the place has been accepted) and parental earnings do not impact this.

+Maintenance loans

+The maintenance loan is influenced by parental earnings.
 Simply put, the higher the family income, the less money granted:- parents will be expected to cover any shortfall.
 However, assessment is made on "residual" income - i.e. the money left over after debts and expenses have been paid (so not pre-tax earnings or even net income).
 This money is paid termly directly to the student, so make sure they know how to budget.
-LOAN APPLICATIONS MUST BE MADE AT LEAST EIGHT WEEKS BEFORE THE COURSE BEGINS